What you need to know about Purchase Order Funding in South Africa

 1) What is purchase order funding?

-Purchase order funding, also known as PO funding, provides businesses, which may have not had the opportunity without funding, the opportunity to accept large orders.
+Purchase order funding, also known as PO funding or purchase order finance, provides businesses, which may have not had the opportunity without funding, the opportunity to accept large orders.
 It is a short-term commercial finance option that provides a business the capital they need to pay suppliers upfront for purchase orders.

 By making use of PO funding, your business can pay suppliers before receiving payments from customers.